Catmeow757/PrismOS/README.md

-Run PrismOS By Running PrismOS.bat And Enjoy!
+Run PrismOS By Running PrismOS.bat Or PrismOS.sh And Enjoy!